About the Parish Council.

 Process for co-opting to Casual Vacancies arising on the Council

 Councillors are co-opted at a full meeting of the Parish Council which must have at least 4 councillors present.
-Candidates should check they meet the eligibility requirements and send the Clerk some information about themselves saying who you are and what you could bring to the Council.
+Candidates should check they meet the eligibility requirements and confirm this to the Clerk and provide some information about themselves saying who you are and what you could bring to the Council.
 Candidates are invited to speak at the meeting to introduce themselves.
 The sitting Councillors will then discuss the co-option and make their decision.
 The candidate must sign a Declaration of Acceptance of Office, in the presence of the Clerk who must countersign the form.
 Once this is done, the candidate becomes a Councillor.

 COVID 19 amendment -The Council is unable to meet physically so acceptance of office forms must be printed out and can be signed by the candidate at a virtual meeting providing the Clerk can see the form being signed.
 The candidate must then send by post or hand deliver the signed form to the Clerk for countersigning.
 The candidate is legally co-opted at the first meeting following the signing of the form by both parties.